Modification of Quark-Gluon Distributions in Nuclei by Correlated Nucleon Pairs

 \sectionX{Introduction} Subatomic systems, such as nucleons and atomic nuclei, and dense astrophysical matter, derive their properties from the many-body interactions between their constituent quarks and gluons which are described by the theory of Quantum Chromodynamics (QCD).
 The strongly coupled nature of QCD links the momentum distribution of quarks and gluons in these systems to their structure and emergent properties, such as mass and spin~\cite{AbdulKhalek:2021gbh}.
 Therefore, it is crucial to understand the momentum distribution of quarks and gluons in nucleons and nuclei.

-By analyzing high-energy collisions between leptons, nucleons, and nuclei, using a well-established QCD factorization formalism~\cite{Collins:1987pm,Collins:1998rz,Collins:2011zzd}, parton distribution functions (PDFs) can be extract for both nucleons and nuclei.
-These PDFs describe the fraction of total system momentum carried by different flavored quarks and gluons~\cite{Bailey:2020ooq,NNPDF:2021njg,Hou:2019efy}.
-The nuclear PDFs (nPDFs) are observed to differ from the simple sum of their free proton and neutron PDFs, indicating a measurable role of nuclear dynamics that remains to be understood~\cite{Kovarik:2015cma,Eskola:2021nhw,Helenius:2021tof,AbdulKhalek:2022fyi,Segarra:2020gtj,Ruiz:2023ozv}.
+By analyzing high-energy collisions between leptons, nucleons, and nuclei, using a well-established QCD factorization formalism~\cite{Collins:1987pm,Collins:1998rz,Collins:2011zzd}, parton distribution functions (PDFs) can be extracted for both nucleons and nuclei.
+These PDFs describe the fraction of the total system momentum carried by different flavored quarks and gluons~\cite{Bailey:2020ooq,NNPDF:2021njg,Hou:2019efy}.
+The nuclear PDFs (nPDFs) are observed to differ from the simple sum of their free-proton and free-neutron PDFs, indicating a measurable role of nuclear dynamics that remains to be understood~\cite{Kovarik:2015cma,Eskola:2021nhw,Helenius:2021tof,AbdulKhalek:2022fyi,Segarra:2020gtj,Ruiz:2023ozv}.

 Compared to the nucleon PDFs, the nuclear PDFs are impacted by various nuclear effects due to the spatial distribution of nucleons in the nucleus (shadowing and anti-shadowing), their motion (Fermi-motion), and strong interactions between nucleons affecting their internal parton structure~\cite{Alvioli:2009iw,Kopeliovich:2012kw}.
 The standard global analyses (such as nCTEQ~\cite{Kovarik:2015cma,Kusina:2020lyz,Segarra:2020gtj,Duwentaster:2021ioo,Duwentaster:2022kpv,Muzakka:2022wey}, EPPS~\cite{Eskola:2016oht,Eskola:2021nhw}, nNNPDF \cite{AbdulKhalek:2019mzd,AbdulKhalek:2020yuc,AbdulKhalek:2022fyi}, TUJU~\cite{Walt:2019slu,Helenius:2021tof}, DSSZ~\cite{deFlorian:2011fp}, Khanpour et al.~\cite{Khanpour:2016pph,Khanpour:2020zyu}) extract parton densities inside the {\it full nucleus} using experimental data.